Manny Pacquiao vs. Juan Manuel Márquez IV: The fight

+Aftermath

 In the immediate aftermath, both fighters praised their opponent, with Pacquiao acknowledging that he "had no excuse and that he (Márquez) deserved the victory."
 Márquez called Pacquiao a "great fighter" after the fight, saying "I landed the perfect punch" and that "I knew he (Pacquiao) could knock me out at any moment."
+The bout would draw 1.15 million pay-per-view buys.